ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 be filtered to only the sources and destinations in the simulation catchment area.)
 The household should be assigned new physical and mailing addresses, with the same procedure used at initialization.

-All simulants in the household that are of working age should change jobs, with the same procedure used for a spontaneous employment change event.
+All simulants in the household that are of working age should change employment, with the same procedure used for a spontaneous employment change event.

 All other attributes of the household and simulants (including relationship to reference person)